fraawlen/cassette/README.md

 Minimal Example
 ---------------

 The following code snippet shows a minimal example of the library usage.
-When compiled and run, it will look for the file `/tmp/ccfg` and load its contents.
+When compiled and run, it will look for `/tmp/data.conf` or `data.conf` and load their contents.
 It then attempts to fetch a resource named `property` under the namespace `namespace`, and if found, prints its values.

 ```c
 #include <stdio.h>